A woman with eyeglasses holding a book

 Apr 24, 2024

-Learn about the vital role of Registered Behavior Technicians (RBTs) in ABA Therapy.
-Discover their responsibilities, qualifications, and how they support individuals with autism.
+Explore the role of RBTs in ABA therapy, including their responsibilities, qualifications, and how they help support individuals with autism effectively.

 Registered Behavior Technicians (RBTs) play a crucial role in the field of Applied Behavior Analysis (ABA) Therapy, particularly in supporting individuals with autism spectrum disorder (ASD).
 If you're new to the world of ABA Therapy or considering a career in the field, you may be wondering, "What is an RBT?"
 In this comprehensive guide, we'll explore the role of RBTs, their qualifications, responsibilities, and how they contribute to the success of ABA Therapy programs.